y0ncha/Enigma/CONTRIBUTING.md

   describing what the code literally does.
 - Put detailed design rationale in the README or a short design doc; keep Javadoc focused on API contract (inputs/outputs/preconditions).
+- Use "// --- Flow helpers: machine creation and random code generation ---------" as sections separators.

 ## JavaDoc guidelines